Oxen-AI/oxen-release/README.md

 ## 🧑‍💻 Getting Started

-Oxen makes versioning your datasets as easy as versioning your code.
 You can install through homebrew or pip or from our [releases page](https://github.com/Oxen-AI/Oxen/releases).

 ### 🐂 Install Command Line Tool